 An SOS family (photo: SOS archives)

-Santiago-Los Aromos (previously known as Los Aromos) was the second SOS Children's Village programme to begin work in Santiago, in 1978, on the outskirts of the city.
-The other SOS Children's Village, Madreselvas, is located just two kilometres from Los Aromos.
-In Santiago there is also a social centre that offers a family strengthening programme, which aims to alleviate hardship in the community in a holistic and sustainable manner.
+Santiago-Los Aromos (previously known as Los Aromos) was the second SOS Children's Village program to begin work in Santiago, in 1978, on the outskirts of the city.
+The other SOS Children's Village, Madreselvas, is located just two kilometers from Los Aromos.
+In Santiago there is also a social center that offers a family strengthening program, which aims to alleviate hardship in the community in a holistic and sustainable manner.

 Three SOS families can provide a loving home to children.
 In each family, the children live with their brothers and sisters and are affectionately cared for by their SOS mother.
 The family homes are integrated into the community and the children who grow up here attend schools in the vicinity.